 To mark out the position of the posts, run the tape measure along the line the fence will follow.
 Measure and mark the position of each post centre using a bamboo cane.

 Step three: dig post holes and position posts

 Dig the post holes to the size of the post and a depth of 450mm unless your fence will be taller than 1.2m in which case a post depth of at least 600mm is better.

 To hold the first post in place in its hole, drive your T or L-shaped props into the ground using a club hammer.
 Put the post into the hole and temporarily screw it to the props, checking it’s vertical with a spirit level.

 Repeat for the last post, then run builder‘s lines at the top and bottom of the posts along the line of the fence.
 Rest the poles which will go in between in their holes.

 Top tip: If you are using post spikes rather than setting the post in concrete, you will need to drive these into the ground in the marked positions using a sledge hammer.
 Use a spirit level to check each spike is level as you go.

-Step three: put up fence panels
+Step four: put up fence panels

 Work from the first post, fitting panels then posts alternately as you work along the fence.